IgnacioCastro0713/Specification.Lite/README.md

   Effortlessly paginate query results using `Skip` and `Take` inside your specifications.

 - **Tracking:**
-  Control whether entities are tracked by the context with `AsTracking` and `AsNoTracking` for optimal performance.
+  Control whether entities are tracked by the context with `AsTracking`, `AsNoTracking` and `AsNoTrackingWithIdentityResolution` for optimal performance.

 - **SplitQuery:**
   Enables the use of EF Core’s `AsSplitQuery` to optimize queries containing multiple includes, preventing the cartesian explosion problem.

 - **IgnoreQueryFilters:**
   Allows you to bypass global query filters (such as soft delete or multi-tenancy) by applying `IgnoreQueryFilters` in your specifications.

+- **IgnoreAutoIncludes:**
+  Prevents Entity Framework Core from automatically applying `Include` statements configured in the model by using `IgnoreAutoIncludes` in your specifications.
+This gives you full control over which related entities are included in your queries.

 - **Entity Framework Integration:**
   Seamlessly integrates with Entity Framework Core, making it easy to use specifications in your repositories or DbContext queries.